logoPROFESSIONAL VERSION

 • prior communication and decision making

-• planning for the euthanasia
+• planning for euthanasia

-• staging and conducting the euthanasia
+• staging and conducting euthanasia

-• disposition of the remains
+• disposition of remains

-It is important that euthanasia is provided in a manner that minimizes distress to the animal and considers their natural behavior.
-A euthanasia approach that can be applied in familiar surroundings may help reduce distress.
+It is important to provide euthanasia in a manner that minimizes distress to the animal and considers their natural behavior.
+A euthanasia approach that can be applied in familiar surroundings is ideal.
 For animals accustomed to human contact, gentle restraint (preferably in a familiar and safe environment), careful handling, and talking during euthanasia often have a calming effect and may also be effective coping strategies for personnel and animal owners.
-Sedation and/or anesthesia may help to achieve the best conditions for euthanasia.
-It must be recognized that sedatives or anesthetics given at this stage that change circulation may delay the onset of the euthanasia agent.

-• graying of the mucous membranes
+• graying of mucous membranes

 • rigor mortis